Jaklyy/polyrastertest/readme.txt

 If that's not clear enough then uh. idk how to do this.
 This is the first actually independently developed from scratch thing i've put out lol.

+Notes:
+Data was recorded on a New3DSXL via TWiLight Menu++ 26.3.0.
+It is possible there are slight differences in the 3d gpu vs other NDS models but as of now none are well documented.

-Known bugs:
+Known Bugs:
-1. For some reason closing the test also closes Twilight Menu++ instead of reloading the menu, at least on new3dsxl.
+1. For some reason closing the test also closes TWiLight Menu++ instead of reloading the menu, at least on new3dsxl.

+Credits and Thanks:
+StrikerX3 - Their line test rom provided a good reference for many of the things I struggled with implementing in this.